javers/javers.github.io/documentation/examples/index.md

 <a name="read-changes-history"></a>
 ### Read changes history ###

-If you want to read changes of given entity Javers can calculate diffs from persisted snapshots.
+If you want to read changes for a given entity, Javers can calculate diffs from persisted snapshots.
-To read changes you have to provide:
+In order read changes you have to provide:
      <ul>
          <li>entity id</li>
          <li>entity class</li>